slalom-saa/fit-stacks/documents/EndPoint.md

     }
 }
 ```
-Let's break the command down.
+The breakdown:
 ```csharp
 class AddProductCommand
 ```
-Because the request changes state, it should end with "Command".
+Requests that change state should end in "Command".
 ```csharp
 public string Name { get; }
 ```
 All properties should be immutable.
-There should also be no fields.
+There should be no fields.
+No setter or a private setter should be used.
 ```csharp
 public AddProductCommand(string name)
 {